likicv/usysml-test-cases/README.md

 associated discussion that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a specific implementation of the SysML v2 specification.
-For example, the scope corresponding to uSysML v0.01 (spiral 1) includes the keywords `package`, `part`, `part def` keywords; and with just those three keywords it is possible to create quite complex, fully SysML v2 compliant models.
-In other words, a uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond what is implemented in any uSysML verstion.
+For example, such implementation corresponding to uSysML v0.01 (spiral 1) would have a limited scope that includes only the keywords `package`, `part`, `part def` keywords.
+With just those three keywords it is possible to create quite complex, fully SysML v2 compliant models.
+In other words, any uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond the scope of uSysML.
 The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.

 The following references are used in this work: